Skip to content

 POST/api/workflows/runs/{runId}/cancelCancel a running workflow

-POST/api/workflows/runs/{runId}/resumeResume a failed workflow
+POST/api/workflows/runs/{runId}/resumeResume a failed or paused workflow

-POST/api/workflows/runs/{runId}/abandonAbandon a run (running, paused, or failed)
+POST/api/workflows/runs/{runId}/abandonAbandon a run (running, paused, or failed); cascade-cancels non-terminal workflow: sub-run descendants

 DELETE/api/workflows/runs/{runId}Delete a terminal run and its events